hiimnhan/scc451/report.typ

     [Number of Clusters], [4], [2], [3],
     [Silhouette Score], [0.4890], [0.5704], [0.1909],
     [Davies-Bouldin Index], [0.8551], [0.4255], [1.6062],
-    [Calinski-Harabasz Score], [982.21], [85.45], [490.63],
   ),
   caption: [Comparison of clustering algorithms performance on Basel climate dataset], )<fig-comparison-table>

-As shown in @fig-comparison-table, HDBSCAN achieved the best overall performance with the highest Silhouette Score (0.5704) and the lowest Davies-Bouldin Index (0.4255), indicating superior cluster quality and separation.
-HDBSCAN identified 2 main clusters with 275 noise points (15.60% of the data), suggesting the presence of two dominant climate patterns (summer and winter) along with transitional or extreme weather events .
-The noise points represent anomalous weather conditions that HDBSCAN appropriately separates rather than forcing into existing clusters, demonstrating the algorithm's robustness to outliers.
-K-Means, configured with 4 clusters based on silhouette analysis, achieved a moderate Silhouette Score (0.4890) and the highest Calinski-Harabasz Score (982.21), indicating well-defined cluster centers.
+As shown in @fig-comparison-table, HDBSCAN achieved the best overall performance with the highest Silhouette Score (0.5704) and the lowest Davies-Bouldin Index (0.4255), indicating outperforming cluster quality and separation.
+HDBSCAN identified 2 main clusters with 275 noise points (15.6% of the data), suggesting the presence of two climate patterns (summer and winter) along with transitional or extreme weather events.
+K-Means, configured with 4 clusters based on silhouette analysis, achieved a moderate Silhouette Score (0.4890).
 However, its Davies-Bouldin score (0.8551) was higher than HDBSCAN, suggesting more overlap between clusters.
 This is expected given K-Means' assumption of spherical clusters and its sensitivity to the bimodal and skewed distributions present in climate data.
 GMM, with 3 components, performed poorly compared to the other algorithms, achieving the lowest Silhouette Score (0.1909) and the highest Davies-Bouldin Index (1.6062), indicating poorly separated clusters with significant overlap.

-The choice of algorithm depends on the specific analytical goals.
 HDBSCAN is the most suitable for this climate dataset, effectively identifying the two main seasonal patterns while robustly handling outliers and extreme weather events.
-The results suggest that the Basel climate data exhibits two primary seasonal clusters with a substantial number of transitional or anomalous days, validating the use of density-based clustering approaches for meteorological data analysis.
+The results suggest that the Basel climate data exhibits two primary seasonal clusters with a substantial number of transitional or anomalous days, which is verified by the fact that the dataset was collected in winters and summers.

 = Task 2: Image Processing with Deep Neural Networks (DNNs) The purpose of this task is to effectively, thoroughly apply pre-trained DNNs for image clustering and classification tasks.
 In this task, we choose two datasets, i.e. Kaggle: Cats vs Dogs Dataset @catsVsDogs and Food101 @food101.
 Kaggle: Cats vs Dogs Dataset is a dataset providing a collection of photos about cats and dogs.
 Statistically, there are 12491 pictures of cat and 12470 images of dog.
 Food101 includes images of food.
 With over 100000 files, it is a good set of data for image clustering and classification training.
 We also choose DINOV2 @oquab2023dinov2 (dinov2_vits14 model via Pytorch Hub) and DenseNet @Huang2016DenselyCC (DenseNet-121 model pre-trained on ImageNet) as our DNN models.
 DINOV2, developed by Meta AI Research (or FAIR), is a self-supervised vision model trained using self-distillation and self-supervised learning which means it can learn from unlabeled images.
 DenseNet is a CNN architecture, well-known for its densen connectivity pattern, where each layers receives the feature maps of all previous layers as input.